GabeScott/standard-works-vault/General Conference/1971 October - Should the Commandments Be Rewritten.md

 Don’t follow anyone who will endeavor to destroy ideals, reject the commandments, or lead you to lower levels.

-I heard a question once asked by President [Hugh B.] Brown: “Do you want to repent or to rationalize?”
+I heard a question once asked by President \[Hugh B.\] Brown: “Do you want to repent or to rationalize?”

-To quote a sentence from Cromwell: “I beseech you, ...
-Think it possible that you may be mistaken.”
+To quote a sentence from Cromwell: “I beseech you, … Think it possible that you may be mistaken.”

 Anyone is mistaken if what he is doing would lead him down physically, mentally, or morally, if it would destroy his peace, or estrange him from his Father in heaven, or impair his everlasting life.